 The sale is not expected to have a material effect on the future operating results and financial condition of the Company.
-For the three months ended December 31, 2004 and 2003, the operations being sold generated revenues of approximately \$15 million and \$16 million, respectively; operating income of approximately \$1 million and \$2 million, respectively; and net income of approximately \$1 million and \$2 million, respectively; and net income of approximately \$1 million and \$2 million, respectively.
+For the three months ended December 31, 2004 and 2003, the operations being sold generated revenues of approximately \$15 million and \$16 million, respectively; operating income of approximately \$1 million and \$2 million, respectively; operating income before depreciation and amortization expense of \$1 million and \$2 million, respectively.